The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Gestational diabetes

 Keeping a balanced diet while you’re pregnant is vital to ensure your baby gets all the nutrients they need to develop healthily.
 It’s important for your own health too.
-Some women develop gestational diabetes while they’re pregnant, usually in their third trimester.
-There are a number of reasons why some women may be more likely to develop this condition than others, including being overweight and having a body mass index of over 30kg/m2 before pregnancy.
+Some women develop gestational diabetes while they’re pregnant, usually in their third trimester3.
+There are a number of reasons why some women may be more likely to develop this condition than others, including being overweight and having a body mass index of over 30 before pregnancy4.

 Having gestational diabetes means your body can’t produce enough of a hormone called insulin which controls glucose levels in your blood.
-As a result, your blood sugar levels may become too high.
+As a result, your blood sugar levels may become too high3.

 Find out more about gestational diabetes and how lifestyle changes can help.

 If you’ve been diagnosed with gestational diabetes, you will be advised how best to manage it.
-Changes to your lifestyle could include:
+Changes to your lifestyle could include4:

 • Eating regularly – don’t skip meals